Exercise After Knee Replacement: A Comprehensive Guide

 2. Resistance Band Training

-Targets knee stabilizing muscles and improves control.
+This targets knee stabilizing muscles and improves control.

 3. Balance Training

-Helps prevent falls and enhances confidence while walking.
+This helps prevent falls and enhances confidence while walking.

 4. Higher Step-Ups

-Good for stair climbing and daily activities.
+These are beneficial for stair climbing and daily activities.

 5. Outdoor Walking